London RIOT

 • Amal Aziz is a researcher pursuing a PhD in biomedical engineering at Western University's Robarts Research Institute under Dr. Aaron Fenster.
 With a background in medical biophysics, her current focus is on developing a 3D breast ultrasound system to provide point-of-care technologies for the early diagnosis of breast cancer, especially in underserved populations.

-• Edward Wang is an MD/PhD Candidate in the Department of Medical Biophysics at Western University.
+• Edward is an MD/PhD Candidate in the Department of Medical Biophysics at Western University.
 His research focuses on developing artificial intelligence tools to improve radiation treatment for cancer patients.
 Edward is passionate about STEM outreach and loves to talk about anything science related!

-• Maegan Taylor is currently in her third year BMSc with an Honours Specialization in Biochemistry of Infection and Immunity at Western.
+• Maegan Taylor is currently in her fourth year BMSc with an Honours Specialization in Biochemistry of Infection and Immunity at Western.
 Her research is on developing diagnostic assays for M. tuberculosis in the Guthrie-Guariglia Lab and hopes to continue on in research by pursuing a Masters in Biochemistry.

 • Ryan Au is a PhD Candidate at Western University studying Medical Biophysics.
 His research is focused on developing AI tools and using eye tracking technology to improve the diagnosis of prostate cancer on multiparametric MRI.

-• Raffin Ryeed is a graduate student at Western who is passionate about cancer research and engaging with the community to spread cancer information.
+• Raffin is a Master’s student in the Department of Pathology and Laboratory Medicine at Western University.
+He is passionate about advancing cancer research and sharing new discoveries with both the scientific community and families affected by cancer.

 Our Impact